elunna/nerfhack-changelog/README.md

 * gnomish wizards always get a gnomish helm
 * gnomes get candles in the mines twice as often as before
 * goblins can generate in small groups (Spork)
-* grave trolls no longer have thick skin (they used to in SpliceHack)
 * green slimes can hide on the ceiling (xnh)
 * green slimes can appear in the main dungeon, are faster (going from 6 to 13 speed), higher difficulty
 * green slimes have a passive sliming attack (Grunt)